 Congratulations on becoming a member of Portobello Timebank!
 If you are coming here for the first time, you have some work to do to get yourself on the timebank map.
 Your welcome letter describes all the ways you can get help to use the system – it may take a little time to get familiar with it, but it’s worth persevering with.

-You’ll be most anxious to add your offers and requests – to help you out we’ve made a list of what’s on the system at the moment.
+You’ll be most anxious to add your offers and requests – to help you out we’ve made the list on the left of what’s on the system at the moment.
 If there’s anything you have/want that’s not on the list, contact a timebroker on firstname.lastname@example.org to get it added.

 Don’t forget to add your profile and photo – we want to get to know you!

-You may have noticed that over the past few months we’ve been trying to improve our communications with members.
-We have a new local front-end website at www.portobellotimebank.co.uk where you can review the principles of timebanking, catch up with the latest news and plans, then use it as a gateway to here, the hOurworld site where your offers, requests and exchanges are recorded.
+We'd like to make sure we're communicating with all our members.
+We have a local front-end website at www.portobellotimebank.co.uk where you can review the principles of timebanking, catch up with the latest news and plans, then use it as a gateway to here, the hOurworld site where your offers, requests and exchanges are recorded.
+We also send you a newsletter every Monday morning.
+Make sure communications from email@example.com don't end up in your spam box!

-We have extended our activities to community projects which have proved popular with our members and the public alike.
+Our community project activities are popular with our members and the public alike.
 You can see photos of the results on our Facebook page.
+We are grateful to Edinburgh City Council, Asda and Greggs for their support.

-Our membership has been growing steadily throughout the year and several of the newer members are very active.
-Attendance at our monthly meetings (normally at the Dalriada around the middle of each month, - check the website/Facebook) has happily been picking up lately.
+Our membership continues to grow steadily and several of the newer members are very active.
+Our bi-monthly meetings (normally at the Dalriada around the middle of each month, - check the website/Facebook) often feature a talk of general interest to our members.
+We meet for morning coffee on the 1st and 3rd Tuesday of each month (see the newsletter for details).
 Exchanges are much more likely to take place if you have met other members - in fact a large number of requests never make it to the database or weekly newsletter.
 They're organised between people who've met through previous exchanges.
-So if you're feeling out of it, take the first steps: update your profile, add some new offers and requests, join us in person at our monthly meetings, events, activity groups or community tasks.
+So if you're feeling out of it, take the first steps: update your profile, add some new offers and requests, join us in person at our members' meetings, events, activity groups or community tasks.

 Time Banking UK is the national umbrella charity linking and supporting time banks across the country.
 We provide support, advice, guidance, resources and training to anyone interested in learning about timebanking, incorporating timebanking into their organisation or those who want to start up community time banks.